mejbadev/watch-shop-client/README.md

 Home page will show the nav bar (home, explore products, login).
 And home page  shows banner, watch collection ,it has a button name buy now user can buy it by clicking it.
 If he/she is not logged in then he has to login first and the page redirect the order page.
 If a user is looged in(a button logout is shown in navbar) she/he can buy any product, can see his/her dashboard (My order, pay and review). if he is in logged in as admin dashbord show(Manage all order, manage all product, make admin, add a product).

-for using first as admin: admin@admin.com password: 123456 you can resgister user and make some of them as admin.
+for using first as admin: admin@admin.com password: 123456 user can resgister them as user and admin make some of them  admin.

 # Used React libraries